Outagamie County, Wisconsin

-Outagamie County is included in the Appleton, WI Metropolitan Statistical Area, which is also included in the Appleton-Neenah-Oshkosh, WI Combined Statistical Area.
-It was named for the historic Meskwaki (Fox) Indians.
+Outagamie County is part of the Appleton Metropolitan Statistical Area, which is itself part of the Appleton-Neenah-Oshkosh Combined Statistical Area.
+It was named for the historic Meskwaki (Fox) people.

 History

-"Outagamie," a French transliteration of the Anishinaabe term for the Meskwaki (Fox) Indians, meant "dwellers of other shore" or "dwellers on the other side of the stream," referring to their historic habitation along the St. Lawrence River and south of the Great Lakes.
-They had occupied considerable territory in Wisconsin prior to colonization.
+"Outagamie", a French transliteration of the Anishinaabe term for the Meskwaki (Fox) people, means "dwellers of the other shore" or "dwellers on the other side of the stream", referring to their historic habitation along the St. Lawrence River and south of the Great Lakes.
+They occupied considerable territory in Wisconsin before colonization.
 Outagamie County was created in 1851 and organized in 1852.
+Before that, it was under the jurisdiction of Brown County.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 645 sqmi, of which 638 sqmi is land and 7.1 sqmi (1.1%) is water.
+According to the U.S. Census Bureau, the county has an area of 645 sqmi, of which 638 sqmi is land and 7.1 sqmi (1.1%) is water.